 Sandia National Laboratories Leverages the Data Analytics Supercomputer (DAS) by LexisNexis® Risk & Information Analytics Group, Which Offers Breakthrough High Performance Computing to Address Data Management and Analysis Challenges

 The DAS High Performance Computing Cluster is 10-Times Faster than Competing Systems

-July 28, 2009 — New York, NY - LexisNexis® Risk & Information Analytics Group today announced that Sandia National Laboratories is leveraging the company’s Data Analytics Supercomputer (DAS) to address the challenges posed by exponential growth of data sets and next-generation informatics applications.
+July 28, 2009 — New York, NY, July 28, 2009 - LexisNexis® Risk & Information Analytics Group today announced that Sandia National Laboratories is leveraging the company’s Data Analytics Supercomputer (DAS) to address the challenges posed by exponential growth of data sets and next-generation informatics applications.
 In competitive performance tests conducted by LexisNexis Risk & Information Analytics Group and Sandia, results show that the DAS, which is a leading-edge, high performance computing system (HPCC), performed 10 times faster than the next fastest system for large data analysis.